kaitwaite/kaitwaite/README.md

 # Hi, I'm Kate 👋

-I'm a Director of Digital at a global company, a mother of three, a farm owner, and a Pilates instructor.
-I also ship AI tools every day because I love it!
+I'm a Director of Global Measurment & Commercial Ops, a mother of three, a farm owner, and a Pilates instructor.
+Builder and system.
+All my best friends are AI 🤖

 ---